Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Supporting farmers and suppliers

-With our non-governmental organization partner, the Sustainable Agriculture Network (SAN), we work to source spices that have been produced sustainably.
-The partnership focuses on finding opportunities that will have the biggest impact while recognizing that we do not have the influence to tackle all the issues we face at the same time.
+With the support of our non-governmental organization partner, the Sustainable Agriculture Network (SAN), we aim to source our spices that have been assessed against our responsible sourcing requirements.
+The partnership focuses on finding opportunities that will have the biggest impact.

 Approximately 98% of India’s spice output is produced by smallholder farmers, usually working on a farm smaller than two hectares, and often less than half a hectare.
 Many of these farmers seasonally rotate other crops along with spices.

-This context presents several sustainability challenges, including the overuse of agrochemicals and the use of hazardous chemicals; a lack of soil and nutrient management; market price fluctuations for spices and other crops; pest infestations and changing climatic patterns; reductions in groundwater availability (a growing critical concern in India); scarcity of labor; and labor rights issues.
+This context presents several challenges, including a lack of soil and nutrient management; market price fluctuations for spices and other crops; pest infestations and changing climatic patterns; reductions in groundwater availability; scarcity of labor; and labor rights issues.

 The vision is to maximize our global black pepper procurement from intercropping agricultural models as an alternative to monocropping systems, which can be harmful to the environment and financially risky for farming communities.